alcrwd/train-price-checker-poc/ROADMAP.md

 # Version 3

 Focus:
-**Travel Analysis**
+**Search & Travel Analysis**

+The goal of Version 3 is to build the foundation for finding the cheapest practical train journey.

+The application should first collect a complete dataset for a search and then allow the user to explore it without performing additional searches.

+---

-## 3.1 Search Periods
+## 3.1 Search

 Goal:
-Search journeys across an entire travel period instead of a single date.
+Create a simple but powerful search interface.

 Tasks

-- [ ] Support start and end dates
+- [ ] Search by origin
-- [ ] Search every day within the period
+- [ ] Search by destination
-- [ ] Store daily results
+- [ ] Search by single date
-- [ ] Compare prices between dates
+- [ ] Search by date range

 ---

-## 3.2 Price Analysis
+## 3.2 Dataset

 Goal:
-Identify the best travel dates.
+One search creates one journey dataset.

 Tasks

-- [ ] Cheapest travel day
-- [ ] Cheapest departure
-- [ ] Cheapest arrival
+- [ ] Collect all journeys for the search
-- [ ] Historical lowest price
+- [ ] Store the dataset in memory
-- [ ] Price trends
+- [ ] Keep the dataset available while the user explores the results

+Design principle

+> A search creates a dataset.
+> Filters and sorting never require a new search.

 ---

-## 3.3 Booking Optimizer
+## 3.3 Sorting

 Goal:
-Recommend the cheapest practical booking.
+Allow the user to change how journeys are presented.

 Tasks

-- [ ] Compare booking strategies
+- [ ] Sort by price
-- [ ] Compare total travel cost
+- [ ] Sort by departure time
-- [ ] Recommend best ticket(s)
+- [ ] Sort by arrival time
-- [ ] Recommend which train to board
+- [ ] Sort by journey duration
-- [ ] Calculate savings
+- [ ] Sort by number of changes

 ---

-## 3.4 Recommendations
+## 3.4 Filters

 Goal:
-Present clear booking recommendations.
+Filter the existing dataset without contacting SJ again.

 Tasks

-- [ ] Best travel option
-- [ ] Best booking strategy
-- [ ] Cheapest practical journey
+- [ ] Departure time interval
-- [ ] Optional notifications
+- [ ] Arrival time interval

+The filter panel should be collapsible.

+Show the number of active filters.

+Example:

+Filter (2)

 ---

-# Version 4

-Focus:
-Travel Intelligence

-## Analytics

-- [ ] Historical statistics
-- [ ] Booking history
-- [ ] Price distributions
-- [ ] Cheapest booking window
-- [ ] Trend analysis

-## Dashboard
+## 3.5 Results

-- [ ] Journey overview
-- [ ] Historical charts
-- [ ] Recommendation history
-- [ ] Search calendar

----

-# Version 5

-Focus:
-Complete travel planning.
+Goal:
+Present all matching journeys.

 Tasks

+- [ ] Journey cards
+- [ ] Price
+- [ ] Departure time
-- [ ] Multiple operators
+- [ ] Arrival time
-- [ ] Split-ticket optimisation
+- [ ] Journey duration
-- [ ] Return journeys
+- [ ] Number of changes
-- [ ] Flexible destinations
+- [ ] Change location
-- [ ] Saved journeys
+- [ ] Change duration
-- [ ] User profiles
+- [ ] Train numbers

+The user should always be able to remove filters and immediately see additional journeys without performing another search.

 ---

-# Future Ideas
+## 3.6 Future extensions

-Ideas intentionally postponed.
+Planned, but intentionally postponed.

-- Airline support
-- Bus support
-- Hotel integration
+- Maximum price
+- Maximum journey duration
+- Maximum number of changes
+- Direct trains only
-- Calendar integration
+- Split-ticket suggestions
-- AI travel recommendations
+- Booking recommendations

----

-# Development Principles

-## Build infrastructure before features

-## Keep services small

-## One responsibility per service

-## Backend owns business logic

-## Configuration over hardcoded values

-## Small iterative releases

-## Verify before expanding